kdave/btrfs-progs/Documentation/Administration.rst

 The main administration tool for BTRFS filesystems is :doc:`btrfs`.
 Please refer to the manual pages of the subcommands for further documentation.
+Other topics explaining features or concepts can be found in :doc:`btrfs-man5`.

 Mount options
 -------------